opencord/kind-voltha/README.md

 ## TROUBLESHOOTING
-When VOLTHA is installed the install log is written to the file `install-$TYPE.log`.
+When VOLTHA is installed the install log is written to the file `install-$NAME.log`.
 If the install appears stalled or is not completing consulting this file may indicate the reason.

-Similarly, when VOLTHA is uninstalled `down-$TYPE.log` is written and should be consulted in the event of an error or unexpected result.
+Similarly, when VOLTHA is uninstalled `down-$NAME.log` is written and should be consulted in the event of an error or unexpected result.